mintlayer/mojito-browser-extension/README.md

 ## After Build

-The build process generates a `ext.zip` file in the project's root directory.
-It can be imported in the browser as a developer extension on Mozilla Firefox.
+The build process generates a `ext.zip` and a `extFF.zip` files in the project's root directory.
+The first one should be used for Chromium based browsers, while the last is meant just for Firefox.
+They can be imported in the browser as a developer extension on Mozilla Firefox.
 To test in Chomium-based browsers, you can point the `build` directory as the `unpacked extension`.

 ## How to Contribute